department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research/MyVA-conversation-guide.md

 ## Comparison

 Thanks so much!
-Now I'll ask you to stop sharing your screen.
-Now we are going to take a look at versions A and B side by side.
+If you could go ahead and stop sharing your screen.
+Let's take a look at versions A and B side by side.

 *Moderator shares screen and pulls up side by side screens*